soypunk/bolt.black/content/recaps/2017/09/20/tbl-vs-car.md

 Mikhail Sergachev's game winner will get a lot of media attention but I think the buried story will be Peter Budaj's mid-season form in the first two periods and Erne's strong play all night including his second goal of the preseason.

-A small shoutout to long time Carolina Hurricane's player Erik Cole, who announced his retirement earlier in the evening.
+A small shoutout to long time Carolina Hurricanes player Erik Cole, who announced his retirement earlier in the evening.